HeathHol2012/php-linkshortener/README.md

 In the area where it says what the shortened link will be it auto detects the root domain. the default username and password is admin admin.

+at the moment it only allows users that were manually added by the admin panel but in a future update i will add version of the PHP file with a register button

 coded by heath github user: heathhol2012
     - runs on php so use a local server like ISS or alpache or port forward to become public
     - my website will be running this (http://shortify.us.kg/)